EMEASO23/latin102/quiz2.md

-English Relative Clauses ❌ **Please express sentences first in English -- and phrases like "cum quibus" aren't English! 🙂"
+English Relative Clauses

-1. The brothers, cum quibus came to the wedding with Euryton, were violent Centaurs.
+1. The brothers, **whom** came to the wedding with Euryton, were violent Centaurs.

+- "cum quibus"

 - Antecedent= brothers; masculine plural

 - Quibus is ablative masculine plural because they are the object of the preposition in the relative clause

-2. Dexamenus was afraid of Eurytion, cui promised Deinara in marriage.
+2. Dexamenus was afraid of Eurytion, **who** promised Deinara in marriage.

+- cui
 - Antecedent = Eurytion; masculine singular

 - Cui is dative singular because it is the indirect object of the relative clause

-3. Eurytion, cuius brothers were centaurs, expected to marry Deianira.
+3. Eurytion, **whose** brothers were centaurs, expected to marry Deianira.

+- cuius
 - antecedent= eurytion; masc sing

 - Cuius is genitive because in the relative clause it is talking about the brothers of Eurytion so the relative pronoun should be genitive

-4. Nessus, quem Hercules killed, tried to rape Deianira.
+4. Nessus, **whom** Hercules killed, tried to rape Deianira.

+- quem
 - Antecedent = nessus; masc sing

 - Quem is accusative singular because it is acting as the direct object of the clause Hercules killed

-5. Nessus gave Deianira a vial of blood, quibus poisoned Hercules.
+5. Nessus gave Deianira a vial of blood, **which** poisoned Hercules.

+- quo
 - Antecedent = vial, neuter sing

-- Quibus❌ is ablative singular because it is acting as the agent of what killed Hercules
+- quo is ablative singular because it is acting as the agent of what killed Hercules

-6. In Egypt, Hercules killed the priest Busiris, qui regularly sacrificed foreigners.
+6. In Egypt, Hercules killed the priest Busiris, **who** regularly sacrificed foreigners.

+- qui
 - antecedent = Busiris, masc sing

 - Qui is nominative singular because it is the subject of the relative clause

-7. Prometheus’ heart was devoured by an eagle, quam Hercules shot dead with his arrows.
+7. Prometheus’ heart was devoured by an eagle, **quam** Hercules shot dead with his arrows.

+- quam
 - Antecedent = eagle; feminine sing

 - Quam is accusative singular because it is acting as the direct object of the clause “Hercules shot dead”

-8. Lycus, quem Hercules killed, tried to kill Megara and her sons Therimachus and Ophites.
+8. Lycus, **whom** Hercules killed, tried to kill Megara and her sons Therimachus and Ophites.

+- quem
 - Antecedent= Lycus, masc sing

 - Quem is accusative singular because it is acting as the object of the clause Hercules killed

-9. Hercules, cui Apollo refused an oracle, stole a tripod from the temple at Delphi.
+9. Hercules, **who** Apollo refused an oracle, stole a tripod from the temple at Delphi.

+- cui
 - Antecedent = Hercules, masc sing

-- Quem❌ is dative singular because it is referring to whom Apollo refused to give an oracle (Acting as the indirect object)
+- cui is dative singular because it is referring to whom Apollo refused to give an oracle (Acting as the indirect object)

-10. Hercules, qui was driven into a fit of madness by Juno, killed his own wife Megara. ❌
+10. Hercules, **who** Juno drove into a fit of madness, killed his own wife Megara.

+- cui
 - Antecedent = hercules, masc sing

-- Qui is nominative singular because it is acting as the subject of the relative clause
+- cui  is dative singular because it is acting as the indirect object of the relative clause